Situational Depression Causes, Symptoms and Treatment

 Being able to recognize the early symptoms of this form of depression can help people reach out for help, make lifestyle adjustments, and decrease the duration of difficult or painful symptoms.

-Symptoms of situational depression can include some of the following:
+Symptoms of situational depression include:

 • Tearfulness or crying more frequently